NIRALUser/AutoTract/README.md

 - CMake using Superbuild
 - Additional unit and integration tests
 - Detection of the end of the pipeline is not managed by the UI (run/stop pushButtons do not change once the pipeline ends)
+- State of AutoTract (running/not running) should change the exit message ("Do you want to kill the processes running?")

 ## License